sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     ```

 4. Create env file for Notification
-   For notification service, there's no need to pull the github code.
-The repository link, https://github.com/ELEVATE-Project/notification.git, has been added for reference.
+   The [link](https://github.com/ELEVATE-Project/notification.git) to the notification repository has been provided for your reference:
-   If the repository has already been cloned, use the commands following.

     ```bash
-    $ cd ../../notification/src
+    $ cd /elevate/backend
-    $ sudo nano .env
+    $ sudo nano notification_env
     ```

-    If the repository isn't cloned, make a notification folder and a.env file.

-    ```bash
-    $ cd ../../
-    $ mkdir notification
-    $ sudo nano .env
-    ```

-    Copy-paste the following env variables to the .env file:
+    Copy-paste the following env variables to the notification_env file:

     ```bash
     # Notification Service Config